 The remote control, larger dustbin and more vacuuming power are enough to gauge the superiority of Roomba 880.

 5. Cleaning Capabilities

 The next topic we should write about is the cleaning capabilities of Roomba 770 and 880.
-Before we decide which robotic vacuum to purchase, it’s essential to know the limits of these smart floor cleaners and if these two can deliver the results we’re looking for.
+Before we decide which robotic vacuum to purchase, it’s essential to know the reach and limits of these smart floor cleaners and if these two can deliver the results we’re looking for.

 Roomba 770 has a navigation system far more advanced than the previous models, like the 650, had.
 It now moves more effectively and efficiently, and the robotic vacuum makes sure to capture all the dirt it finds.